The Impact of Spectroscopic Redshift Errors on Cosmological Measurements

 \section{Contaminated Mocks}

 We use the \QUIJOTE $N$-body simulation suite to construct our mock catalogs \cite{villaescusa-navarro_quijote_2020}.
-The \QUIJOTE fiducial simulations assume a flat $\LCDM$ universe, with cosmology consistent with the \textit{Planck} 2018 result \cite{collaboration_planck_2020}: $\h = 0.6711, \, \Om = 0.3175, \, \Ob = 0.049, \, \sigma_8 = 0.834, \, n_s = 0.9624, \, \sumnu=0.0 \, {\rm{eV}}, \, w = -1$.
-To study the impact of redshift errors on neutrino mass measurement, we also include the ‘\textit{Mnu\_p}’ catalog with $\sumnu = 0.1,\mathrm{eV}$.
+The \QUIJOTE fiducial simulations assume a flat $\LCDM$ universe, with cosmology consistent with the \textit{Planck} 2018 result \cite{planck_collaboration_planck_2020}: $\h = 0.6711, \, \Om = 0.3175, \, \Ob = 0.049, \, \sigma_8 = 0.834, \, n_s = 0.9624, \, \sumnu=0.0 \, {\rm{eV}}, \, w = -1$.
+To study the impact of redshift errors on neutrino mass measurement, we also include the ‘\textit{Mnu\_p}’ catalog with $\sumnu = 0.1 \, \mathrm{eV}$.
 In \QUIJOTE simulation, each realization contains \( 512^3 \) CDM particles with mass $m_p \approx 6.5 \times 10^{11} \, M_\odot$, evolved within a comoving box of volume $1 \, \hgpc$.
 To match the redshift range of interest, we use the snapshots at redshift $z=1.0$.
 A mass selection with \( 13.1 < \log_{10}(M_h/(h^{-1}M_\odot)) < 13.5 \) is applied to ensure that the truncated halos represent the dominant structures contributing to the galaxy clustering.
-We use in total 500 realizations to ensure a minimal statistical noise and allow us to robustly assess the potential biases introduced by redshift errors.
+We use 500 realizations from the \QUIJOTE\ suite to construct mock catalogs contaminated by different types of redshift errors.

 The halo catalogs include information such as the Cartesian positions $X, Y, Z$, the corresponding peculiar velocities \( \bm{v}_{\rm{pec}} \), and the halo masses, \( M_h \).
-Assuming the line-of-sight is along the $x$-direction, we use the $x$-component of the peculiar velocity, $\vpx$, to transform halo positions from real space to redshift space by $X_{\rm{rsd}} = X_{\rm{real}} + \vpx \, (1+z)/H(z)$.
-The clean mock catalogs are built using the peculiar velocity without modification.
+Assuming the line-of-sight is along the $x$-direction, we use the $x$-component of the peculiar velocity, $\vpx$, to transform halo positions from real space to redshift space at redshift $z$: $X_{\rm{rsd}} = X_{\rm{real}} + \vpx \, (1+z)/H(z)$.
+The clean mock catalogs are built using this peculiar velocity without modification.
 To build contaminated mocks with redshift errors, we add an additional velocity shift $\dve$ to $\vpx$.
 This $\dve$ simulates the line-of-sight velocity dispersion introduced by redshift errors.